falkr/ttm4115/pages/unit-requirements.md

 * Fill out the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUQUQxNEVLOTBZMDZGNkJBM1Y2NjZCTzhWSi4u" class="arrow">individual reflection survey</a>.
 * Copy the answers into a document that you maintain on your own.
 * Add any additional observations to your reflection diary.

+# Checklist

+Delivery via Teams:

+* Team Reflection (in the public channel for your team).

+Deliveries via Blackboard:

+* Vision and Scope Document (PDF)

+Other:

+* Individual Reflection (individual, via Office Forms)